Now you can take one-off bank-to-bank payments instantly with GoCardless

 Instant payment confirmation

-You and your customer get real-time payment confirmation, so you both have peace of mind that each instant payment has been authorised and will be collected successfully.
+You and your customer get real-time payment confirmation, so you both have peace of mind that each instant payment has been authorized and will be collected successfully.

 A seamless user experience